unspezifisch/portredirect/README.md

 - **Baseline (Direct) Connection:**
   The user's web browser establishes a direct TCP connection to a public web server hosting HTTPS (Figure 1).

 - **Tunneled Connection via PortRedirect:**
-  Here, a small public server running a tunneling service intercepts the connection.
-The browser connects to this server over TCP.
-Then, a home server (running PortRedirect's client) establishes a secure QUIC tunnel with the public server, which forwards the traffic to an HTTPS server running on the home network (Figure 2).
+  In this scenario, a home server running PortRedirect's client establishes a secure QUIC tunnel with the small cheap public server, which then forwards incoming connections to us.
+The connections get patched through to a local HTTPS server (see Figure 2).
+  The public side running PortRedirect's server can then accept TCP connections from browsers.
+By forwarding them through the established QUIC tunnel, they can communicate with the HTTPS server, almost as if we had rented a big publicly reachable server.

 > **Note:** The arrows in the following diagrams indicate the initiator of the connection (not necessarily the direction of data flow, which can always be bidirectional).